-Rest is truly the body’s greatest resource for health.
+Sleep is truly the body’s greatest resource for health.

 And remember, quantity is just as important as quality.

-Verses to Meditate On
+Verses to Meditate on for Better Sleep

 The Bible talks about sleep because it matters to God.
 Love Him with all your heart, soul, mind, and strength.
 None of which can be healthy if you aren’t getting rest at night.